John Turner

 Manufacturer of Earthenware, Cream-ware, Wedgwood-type ware - Jaspers, etc. at Stoke and then at Lane End (now Longton), Stoke-on-Trent, England.

-• At the age of 16, in 1753, John Turner was apprenticed to Daniel Bird - a potter at Cliffe Bank, Stoke.
+• In 1753, at the age of 16, John Turner was apprenticed to Daniel Bird - a potter at Cliffe Bank, Stoke.

-• Turner moved to works in nearby Lane End.
+He started his own manufactory in Lane End in 1762 (Shaw p.
+172).
 Here he "manufactured every kind of pottery then in demand and also introduced some other kinds not previously known".
 Turner became "one of the most clever and successful potters Staffordshire ever produced".
 The ceramic art of Great Britain - Llewellynn Jewitt, 1878.

 • In about 1780 John Turner took his sons John and William into partnership.